 - Consistent with guidelines developed by the CDC and the American Hospital Association, certain employees have been identified as being at relatively higher risk of exposure to Hepatitis B. Radiography, at certain institutions, has been designated in this group. - Perhaps one in fifty employees may have an acquired immunity to Hepatitis B through previous illness or exposure and would not need to vaccine.
 This can be determined by a laboratory screening test, available at an approximate cost of \$ 30.00. - The Hepatitis B viral vaccine is available through the Health Departments, personal physicians, or any hospital for approximately \$ 90.00 personal cost (as of 8/97). - As with any immunization, there are disadvantages and risks.
-If you wish further advice, please contact your personal physician. - I have read and fully understand the above: - () I have already received the Hepatitis B vaccine. - () I will obtain the Hepatitis B vaccine - () I will not obtain the Hepatitis B vaccine
+If you wish further advice, please contact your personal physician. - I have read and fully understand the above:

+Student Signature Date ( ) I will not obtain the Hepatitis B vaccine ( ) I will obtain the Hepatitis B vaccine ( ) I have already received the Hepatitis B vaccin ıe.